-- Over-the-counter drugs and supplies, even if you have a prescription, unless listed as covered above or required by law.
-For example, the plan does not cover vitamins, food and dietary supplements (such as baby formula or protein powder), herbal or naturopathic medicines, or condoms. - Drugs used to improve your looks, such as drugs to increase hair growth - Drugs for experimental or investigational use.
-(See Definitions.) - Blood or blood derivatives.
-See the Blood Products And Services benefit for coverage. - More refills than the number prescribed, or any refill dispensed more than one year after the prescriber's original order

-- Drugs for use while you are in a health care facility or provider's office, or take-home drugs dispensed and billed by a health care facility.
-The exceptions are for specialty drugs. - Replacement of lost or stolen items - Solutions and drugs that you get through a shot or through an intravenous needle, a catheter or a feeding tube.
-(The exception is a shot you give yourself.)
-Please see the Infusion Therapy benefit. - Drugs to treat sexual dysfunction - Drugs to manage your weight - Medical equipment and supplies, except for contraceptive supplies and devices and syringes and needles for drugs you give yourself.
-See the Medical Equipment And Supplies benefit for coverage. - Immunization agents and vaccines.
-See the Preventive Care benefit. - Drugs for fertility treatment or assisted reproduction procedures.
+- Over-the-counter drugs and supplies, even if you have a prescription, that are not listed as covered above.
+For example, the plan does not cover vitamins, food and dietary supplements (such as baby formula or protein powder), or herbal or naturopathic medicines. - · Drugs used to improve your looks, such as drugs to increase hair growth - Drugs for experimental or investigational use.
+(See "Definitions.") - Blood or blood derivatives.
+See the Blood Products And Services benefit for coverage. - More refills than the number prescribed, or any refill dispensed more than one year after the prescriber's original order - Drugs for use while you are in a health care facility or provider's office, or take-home drugs dispensed and billed by a health care facility. - · Replacement of lost or stolen items - Solutions and drugs that you get through a shot or through an intravenous needle, a catheter or a feeding tube.
+Please see the Infusion Therapy benefit. - Drugs to treat sexual dysfunction - · Drugs to manage your weight - Medical equipment and supplies.
+See the Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies benefit for coverage. - · Immunization agents and vaccines. - Drugs for fertility treatment or assisted reproduction procedures.